 If you are keen to gain insight into the rich history of Saadani National Park, then it may interest you to know that it was gazetted in 2005.
-The park incorporates a preserved ecosystem including the former Saadani game reserve, the former Mkwaja ranch area, the Wami River as well as the Zaraninge Forest.
-Many villages exist around the boundaries of the park, lending it a sense of community that makes any visit feel like a homecoming.
-Before being included in the national park, the zaraninge forest was managed by the World Wide Fund for nature (WWF) whose goal was to preserve the extremely high botanical diversity of one of the last remaining coastal rainforests found in Tanzania.
+The park incorporates a preserved ecosystem that includes the former Saadani game reserve, the former Mkwaja ranch area, the Wami River, and the Zaraninge Forest.
+Notably, various villages exist around the borders of the park, lending it a sense of community that makes any visit feel like a homecoming.
+Before being included in the national park, the Zaraninge forest was managed by the World Wide Fund for nature (WWF) with the primary goal to preserve the high botanical diversity of one of the last remaining coastal rainforests found in Tanzania.
 So, if you’ve been wondering where to head out to for your next leisure trip, Saadani National Park makes for the ideal choice.

 Saadani National Park can be reached by road, air, or sea.
 To drive, take a rough 271km road from Dar-es-salaam – Mandela village via Chalinze town.
 Daily buses commute from Dar-es-salaam/Bagamoyo/Saadani to Tanga City and Mkwaja village.
 From Tanga, it’s a 3-hour drive via Pangani River on a public ferry.
 Alternatively, light aircraft can fly passengers to Mkwaja or Saadani airstrip from anywhere in Tanzania.
 Finally, Saadani can be reached by boat from Dar-es-salaam, Tanga, Pangani, Bagamoyo, and Zanzibar.
 Note that travelling in the southern parts of the park may be difficult during the rainy season (March-April), so it’s best to check road conditions before travelling.

 TYPOGRAPHY | ACTIVITIES|ACCOMODATION|SPECIES|